 There are close to 2,000 species of sea stars in the world’s oceans.
 Most species have five arms, but some have many more—even as many as 40!
 At the Aquarium, you can see 10 species of sea stars throughout the exhibits.
-Look closely in the Kelp Forest to spot the sun sea stars in the Kelp Forest, which sport 20 arms each!
+Look closely in the Kelp Forest to spot the sun sea stars, which sport 20 arms each!

 At the Aquarium, we feed some of our sea stars pieces of fish and shrimp, but the majority of our sea stars feed on detritus, which helps to keep their habitats clean.

 Learn more about sea stars!
 Did you know that sea stars have a peculiar way of eating?
 They digest prey outside of their bodies by extruding their stomach out through their mouth and enveloping their meal.
 Once the food is digested, their stomach is drawn back into their body.

 The smallest sea stars are less than an inch in diameter, while the largest sea stars can reach up to 3 feet in diameter.

-Many different animals eat sea stars including fish, sea turtles, snails, crabs, shrimp, otters, birds, and even other sea stars.
+Many different animals eat sea stars, including fish, sea turtles, snails, crabs, shrimp, otters, birds and even other sea stars.
 Though the sea star’s skin is hard and bumpy, a predator can eat it whole if its mouth is large enough.
 Predators with smaller mouths can flip the sea star over and eat the softer underside.